 Bangkok is a sprawling metropolis known for its ornate temples and vibrant street life.
 As the political, economic, cultural, culinary and spiritual capital of Thailand, Bangkok features both old-world charm and modern convenience, at times served up in a chaotic manner, but always with a gracious smile.
 It has several important business districts with modern, contemporary skyscrapers marking their precinct.
 And of course, there are many luxurious, business-focused hotels thriving on the constant ebb and flow of corporate customers from around the globe, merging in Bangkok for meetings, conferences and international forums.

-Have you every wondered what it might be like to take your family to Bangkok?
+Have you ever wondered what it might be like to take your family to Bangkok?
 Well, don't hesitate.
 The Thai people will welcome your children with gracious smiles and open arms.
 There are plenty of activities on offer for children of all ages from the swimming pools and kids activities offered by hotels to the theme parks and activity centres just made for fun!
 There are even indoor playgrounds within the major shopping centres so everyone gets looked after.
-For more on kids activities in Thailand, read more here.

 Subscribe To Our Latest News